mvalla/openhab-addons/addons/binding/org.openhab.binding.openwebnet/README.md

 ## Prerequisites

-In order for this biding to work, an OpenWebNet gateway is needed in your home system to talk to devices.
+In order for this biding to work, a **BTicino/Legrand OpenWebNet gateway** is needed in your home system to talk to devices.
 Currently these gateways are supported by the binding:

 - **IP gateways** or scenario programmers, such as BTicino